cucapra/pollen/slow_odgi/README.md

 1. `odgi`; see [here](https://github.com/pangenome/odgi).
 Our tests were run against a built-from-source copy of `odgi` (commit 34f006f).
 2. `turnt`; see [here](https://github.com/cucapra/turnt).

-With these in place, run `make test-slow_odgi`.
+With these in place, run `make test-slow-odgi`.
 The "oracle" files will be generated first, and this will toss up a large number of warnings which can all be ignored.
 Then the tests will begin to run, and the `ok`/`not-ok` signals there are actually of interest.

 There are a two known points of divergence versus `odgi`, both having to do with the command `flip`.
 The reasons are subtly related, but are documented independently: